-Once the SEN Service receives the assessment request form, it will notify relevant parties, including consulting the detained young person and/or their family, and the person in charge of the custodial setting.
+Once the SEN Service receives your application, it will notify relevant parties, including consulting the detained young person and/or their family, and the person in charge of the custodial setting.
 It will seek evidence about the young person's needs, academic attainment, progress, engagement with education and action taken by his/her previous educational setting.
 The information will then be considered to decide if an EHC needs assessment is required.